How much can a self-employed professional borrow?

 As you might expect, debts such as credit card balances (unless they're cleared monthly), unsecured loans, overdrafts, or personal car finance are also looked at closely.

-The monthly payments, size of the debts and duration of the loan will all affect how much you can borrow.
+The size of the debts, the monthly payments to service them, and the duration of the loan will all affect how much you can borrow.

-Joint applications where one applicant isn't a professional
+Joint mortgage applications where only one applicant is a professional

-For a joint application, the 'standard' income multiple of 4-4.5 x income is commonly applied to an employed or non-professional self-employed.
+For a joint application, most lenders apply the 'standard' income multiple of 4-4.5 x income to an employed or non-professional self-employed applicant.

 Here's an example...

 Jenny is a self-employed solicitor with a 50% equity share in a Limited Liability partnership (LLP).
-Her net profit share is £87000 in the latest year which some lenders will base their calculations off.
+Her share of post-tax profit is £87000 in the latest year which some lenders will base their calculations off.

 Her civil partner Kerry is employed full-time in a local government senior finance role, earning £62000 p.a.

-The lender for the mortgage product sourced allows 5.5 x income on professional income, and 4.5 x income for other roles.
+The lender for the mortgage product sourced allows 5.5 x income for a self-employed professional, and 4.5 x income for other roles.
 Note that whilst Kerry works in finance, her role does not meet the lender's specific definition to qualify as a 'professional'.

 The maximum borrowing amount, subject to affordility assessment, is calculated like so: